 For example, assume that in the following diagram, OCA #1 and OCA #2 are in a cluster.
 If OCA #1 downloads a movie via a regular cache fill, OCA #2 will then seek to download the movie from OCA #1 instead of via transit or Open Connect peering.
 Routes to the OCAs must be advertised over Open Connect peering to ensure that the peering session is used for fill traffic.

 Peer filling is the most efficient method, however as a second-best option tier filling is considered.
 OCAs that can see each other’s IP address in their BGP feed (but are not in the same cluster or subnet) will consider filling from each other rather than via a regular cache fill.
-To enable tier filling if you have separate clusters that are located in two different sites, ensure that the appliances within one cluster can hear the subnets from the other cluster via the BGP connection that is established with your router.

 There will be cases that cause an urgent need to deploy or update a small subset of titles on the OCAs outside of the normal fill window.
 This need can arise for various reasons, for example: